marymafa/marymafa.github.io/_posts/2018-02-14-Simon-game.md

 ### Javascript

-I have a variable called display that is equal to setInterval and inside it, i have another variable called a random color which represents colors and i used a math dot random to return a random number between zero and one , i used a math.floor to return the largest integer less than or equal to a given numbera nd i multiplied it by the length of the colors.
-I used document do t get elemt by id which is  rndom color and its class name which is buttons dark addin with random color.
+I have a variable called display that is equal to setInterval and inside it, I have another variable called a random color which represents colors and I used a math dot random to return a random number between zero and one , I used a math.floor to return the largest integer less than or equal to a given number and I multiplied it by the length of the colors.
+I used document do t get element by id which is random color and it's class name which buttons dark added with a random color.
 I have a  set time out function that will call  a function or evaluates an expression after a specified number of milliseconds.

 ### This is may piece of code: